PhDN/NoCheat/devdocs.md

 Run the command `npm --prefix src/front run build` to build the website.

 ### 4. Running the server
 Run the command `python src/back/main.py` to start the NoCheat server.
-The default port it serves its content from is 80, so for development purposes it may be more suitable to supply a `-p <port-number>` option to the aforementioned command.
+The default port it serves its content from is 80, so for development purposes it may be more suitable to append `-p <port-number>` to the command (e.g. `-p 8080` to run from port `localhost:8080`).

 ## How to test the software
 For running tests, complete at least steps 1 and 2 for building the software.